SekaiCTF 2024 challenges

 Finding a race condition

-Investigating the code and determining why Starlette tries to return a response at all, if the file is empty, we stumble upon these pieces of code:
+I investigate the code and determine why Starlette tried to return a response at all, despite the file being empty.
+I stumble upon this code:

 # h11/_writers.py